Ms Heather Hunter

 As well as managing the programme I am involved in research informed teaching and I teach across a number of areas including Cardio-respiratory and Cardiovascular Conditions; Health promotion and exercise for respiratory and older people as well Inter-professional modules in managment and leadership.

-I am on the external examiner register and I am an external examiner for two BSc (Hons) Physiotherapy programmes.
+I am on the external examiner register and I am an external examiner for an MSc Programme in Bangalore India.

 BSc (Hons) Physiotherapy MSc.
 MCSP Member of the chartered Society of Physiotherapy